-People who have experienced sexual violence sometimes feel overwhelmed by many different feelings.
+Survivors sometimes feel overwhelmed by many different feelings.
 They might feel them in their throat, or their tummy, or somewhere else.
 They may be experienced as a mass of feelings that are hard to describe.

 When you look at this huge block of feelings, you will notice some individual ones.
 Often it is helpful to explore these feelings, identify each one, and investigate what the thought behind it is.
-Imagine what this feeling would look like - what shape, colour and texture would they be?
-What might they say if they had a voice?